rails/rails/README.md

 users.where(users[:name].eq('bob').or(users[:age].lt(25)))
 ```

 The `AND` operator behaves similarly.
-Here is an example of the `DISTINCT` operator, which as of v6 is also chainable:
+Here is an example of the `DISTINCT` operator:

 ```ruby
 posts = Arel::Table.new(:posts)